Frequently Asked Questions About the Clerk's Office

 No. At the present time, the Clerk does not accept credit cards payments; only cash, check, and money order.
 Please make checks and money orders payable to: Common Pleas Clerk of Courts.

 The fee is based upon the type of civil action or court document being filed.
 The official list of court costs and filing fees can be found under Appendix A of the local rules.
-Click here for Appendix A.
+Click here

 You must provide the Court with a notarized affidavit of indigency or a poverty affidavit along with your original filing.
 You must also file a motion requesting permission from the Court to allow your case to proceed without payment of the filing fee.